Comparing combinatorial models of moduli space and their compactifications: Sullivan diagrams and the harmonic compactification

-We now construct a space $\ERad$ that maps onto $\Rad$ and use the relations above to show that $\ERad\to\Rad$ is a universal $\Modgpq$-bundle.
-To construct this space we use the same ideas as used in the construction of $\EMad$ in Definition \ref{deffatuniversal}.
+We now construct a space $\ERad$ that maps to $\Rad$ and use the previous proposition to show that $\ERad\to\Rad$ is a universal $\Modgpq$-bundle.
+To construct this space we use the ideas of the construction of $\EMad$ in Definition \ref{deffatuniversal}.
 That is, as a set we define